 Kinduryte also appears to have found remote work easier to get to grips with than expected, pointing out that much of the work she does doesn’t require her to be physically on-site.

-She also views her situation as an opportunity to test a way of working that"The work I do is not about the physical location – I can do my job from any place, especially with the rest of the team only a call or message away to help if I need it," she says.
+She also views her situation as an opportunity to test a way of working that might be considered a new normal in the future.
+“The work I do is not about the physical location – I can do my job from any place, especially with the rest of the team only a call or message away to help if I need it,” she says.